danwing/referee/draft-wing-settle-referee.md

 The Referee system allows keeping the unique name the same for the lifetime of the device while allowing changing its public key.

-> Note: Is public key security hygiene (changing every NNN days) important enough to build a Referee system?
+The client can uniquely identify a server by the public key of that network's Referee combined with the server hostname.

 ## Key Lifetime (Rotating Public Key) {#key-lifetime}